jackhenry/jackhenry.github.io/src/content/posts/cv.md

 _demo_: www.jackhenry.io/arna

 _description_: A monorepo containing various packages for generating, modifying, and rendering force directed graphs.
-Includes an implementation of a custom DSL for defining graphs.
+Includes an implementation of a custom domain specific language for defining graphs.
+Additionally, there is an interactive demo included in the repository which was written with svelte.

 _tools_: <span class="tools-list"><span>typescript</span> <span>svelte+vite</span> <span>chevrotain</span> <span>konvajs</span> <span>tailwindcss</span></span>